DarioCepele/TravelAPI-S2i/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# Getting Started with Meditation Api
+# Getting Started with Travel Api

 This project uses Node.js and Express.
 Ensure you have them installed before proceeding.